-A) To minimize friction loss, the length of the suction pipe (from process to pump inlet) should be as short as possible.
+A) To minimize friction loss, the length of the suction pipe (from process to pump inlet) should be as

+- short as possible.
 It is important that NPSH available to the pump is greater than the NPSH required by the pump, long suction runs greatly affect NPSH and should be considered carefully.
-See pump performance curve for NPSH requirements.

-- B) The diameter of the suction pipe should be as large as the pump suction.
+See pump performance curve for NPSH requirements. - B) The diameter of the suction pipe should be as large as the pump suction.
 If long suction runs are encountered, the suction pipe diameter should be increased to reduce the NPSH required. - C) Increasers or reducers, if used, should be eccentric and installed with the eccentric side on the bottom of the pipe to prevent air traps. - D) Elbows, fittings, valves or expansion joints should be avoided at the suction flange.
-Allow a straight run of at least 10 pipe diameters into the suction of the pump. - E) Provisions for a suction pressure gauge should be included.
+Allow a straight run of at least 10 pipe diameters into the suction of the pump. - E) If a valve is to be installed in the suction piping, only full flow valves offering a minimum flow disturbance should be used (ball, plug types).
+These valves should be for shut-off only when the pump is not running, and not for throttling or controlling flow.
+Centrifugal pumps should never be throttled on the suction side. - F) Provisions for a suction pressure gauge should be included.